adilababayeva13/P-errMon/README.md

 1. Before running, rename the file named env.sample to .env .

-2. Then type your email and password next to the appropriate keys in the .env file.
+2. Then type your email , password and MongoDb url next to the appropriate keys in the .env file.

 ### Link :
 https://p-errmon.herokuapp.com/